 Many healthcare organizations work with IT service providers to manage their systems and protect PHI.
 A trusted partner can help:

-Business Associate Agreement (BAA), which is required by HIPAA.
+Always ensure your partners sign a Business Associate Agreement (BAA), which is required by HIPAA.

 Outdated software is a common target for hackers.
 Keep all systems updated with the latest security patches.
 This includes: